richarda23/steampipe-plugin-rspace/docs/tables/rspace_event.md

 limit 10
 ```

-### List identifers of all resources accessed in last 28d
+### List identifers of all resources accessed in last 28 days

 ```sql
 select